 close but at a distance, the lure has to get their attention and to get

-their attention there has to be some red, orange, pink, or flash.
+their attention there has to be some bright green, white, bright yellow, orange, pink, or flash.
 Ever see

 any lures painted in flat or matte paint?
 My point exactly.